 However, living in UK for the past 13 years means your eating habits will change, and eating croquettes with cabbage and mushrooms is not your first choice when it comes to dinner.
 So normally, they would be my treat for whenever going back home and visiting family…

 Name comes from the fact they are covered in breadcrumbs and fried, just like classic potato croquettes.
-The only thing that needed a change from the original recipe was replacing an egg with aquafaba.
 They tuned out beautifully golden and crispy, just how my mum makes them!
 Success!!!
 Also, as soon as they were ready, I’ve skyped mum to present her with my own cabbage pancakes (ah, yes, we also call crepes pancakes, but we are not gonna go there now) and she approved, BIG time!

 Perhaps cabbage and sauerkraut are not the most appealing ingredients, but you know what they say about book an its cover!
 The texture is out of this world, and taste…well, the taste is just epic.
 Savory, crunchy and, with the earthy flavour of mushrooms and sweetness of onions.
 Perhaps spoon or two of homemade chilli ketchup to spice things up?
 Ohhh, trust me, you will love it!